vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 }
 ```

-Few fields (except first two) are added to volume.SnapshotStatusSpec.
-Below is the updated one:
+Few fields (except first two) are added to volume.SnapshotStatus to convert it to CR's status.
+Below is the updated VolumePluginBackup CR's status:
 ```
-type SnapshotStatus struct {
+type VolumePluginBackupStatus struct {
 	// ProviderSnapshotID is the ID of the snapshot taken in the cloud
 	// provider API of this volume.
 	ProviderSnapshotID string `json:"providerSnapshotID,omitempty"`